Will Louisville cover the spread vs. Texas? Betting Trends, Record ATS

 Additional Louisville Insights & Trends

-- When Louisville put up more than 67.8 points last season, it went 7-1 against the spread and 3-6 overall.
+- Louisville went 7-1 against the spread and 3-6 overall when it scored more than 67.8 points last season.

 Bet on this or any college basketball matchup at BetMGM